 3.2.
-Track demarcation
+Track Demarcation

-Use of the warmup lane: The competition track generally includes the warm-up lane.
-However, if deemed necessary to keep an adequate and safe radius of the competition track, a demarcation restricting use of the innermost part of the ordinary warm up lane can be implemented upon decision of the Referees in consultation with the Representative of the ISU Speed Skating Technical Committee.
+The competition track generally includes the warm-up lane.
+However, if deemed necessary to keep an adequate and safe radius of the competition track, a demarcation restricting use of the warm-up lane can be implemented upon a decision of the Referees in consultation with the ISU Speed Skating Technical Committee Representative.